chunhsienho/CarND-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+To get a robost result, I use a deque to record the heatmap of the last 10 frames and sum them in a exponential decay fashion before applying the threshold.
+Finally, I assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+The code is in the 5th code cell of P5.ipynb)

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here is a image of sliding window of 4 different scales
+You coule see there is a false positive

-![alt text][image5]
+![alt text][image8]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the image of heatmap and the result to detec the bounding boxes
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image9]